-(3) take the COMPASS English placement test administered by Park's Academic Support Center at no cost to the student.
-If a student provides C or better college credit for freshman composition courses equivalent to Park's EN 105 and EN 106, then the student will automatically satisfy Park's lower-level general education English requirement.
+English PlaCement: For proper placement into their first Park University English course, new students must (1) provide C or better college credit for freshman composition courses equivalent to Park's EN 105 and EN 106, or (2) provide ACT or SAT English subscores, or (3) take the COMPASS English placement test administered by Park's Academic Support Center at no cost to the student.
+If a student provides C or better college credit for freshman admission PoliCies and ProCedures Parkville Daytime Campus Center Program composition courses equivalent to Park's EN 105 and EN 106, then the student will automatically satisfy Park's lower-level general education English requirement.
 If a student has an ACT English subscore of at least 21 or an SAT English subscore of at least 500, the student will be eligible to take EN105 First Year Writing Seminar I as their first Park English course.
-Students with lower ACT/ SAT English scores or no scores are required to contact Park's Academic Support Center about taking the COMPASS English placement test.
+Students with lower ACT/SAT English scores or no scores are required to contact Park's Academic Support Center about taking the COMPASS English placement test.
 The COMPASS test will then be used to determine the student's first Park University English course.
 For additional placement policies regarding international students, refer to the catalog's International Students section.

-MATHEMATICS PLACEMENT: For proper placement into their first Park University mathematics course, new students must (1) provide C or better college credit for a college algebra course equivalent to Park's MA 135, or (2) provide ACT or SAT math subscores, or (3) take the COMPASS mathematics placement test administered by Park's Academic Support Center at no cost to the student.
+mathematiCs plaCement: For proper placement into their first Park University mathematics course, new students must (1) provide C or better college credit for a college algebra course equivalent to Park's MA 135, or (2) provide ACT or SAT math subscores, or (3) take the COMPASS mathematics placement test administered by Park's Academic Support Center at no cost to the student.
 If a student provides C or better college credit for a college algebra course equivalent to Park's MA 135, then the student will automatically satisfy Park's general education mathematics requirement.
 If a student has an ACT mathematics subscore of at least 27 or an SAT mathematics subscore of at least 620, the student may petition the Office of Academic Affairs to have their general education mathematics requirement waived.
 If a student has an ACT mathematics subscore of at least 23 or an SAT mathematics subscore of at least 510, the student will be eligible to take MA120 Basic Concepts of Statistics or MA 135 College Algebra as their first Park mathematics course.
-If a student has an ACT mathematics subscore of at least 21 or an SAT mathematics subscore of at least 500, the student will be eligible to take MA120 Basic

-Concepts of Statistics or MA 125 Intermediate

-Algebra as their first Park mathematics course.
+If a student has an ACT mathematics subscore of at least 21 or an SAT mathematics subscore of at least 500, the student will be eligible to take MA120 Basic Concepts of Statistics or MA 125 Intermediate Algebra as their first Park mathematics course.
 Students with lower ACT/SAT mathematics scores or no scores will be required to contact Park's Academic Support Center about taking the COMPASS mathematics placement test.
 The COMPASS test will then be used to determine the student's first Park University mathematics course.

-MODERN LANGUAGE PLACEMENT: The modern language requirement pertains to BA degrees only.
+modern language plaCement: The modern language requirement pertains to BA degrees only.
 However, students seeking BS degrees can take modern language courses for elective credit.
 Students who are interested in taking a modern language course must contact the Academic Support Center or the Department of English and Modern Languages for instructions on how to take the Modern Languages Placement Test at no cost to the student.
 The placement test will then be used to determine the student's first Park University modern language course.